ansible/community-docs/maintaining.rst

     + use the link in this `issue <https://github.com/ansible/community/issues/546>`_ to subscribe to the newsletter
     + if you have something important to announce (for example, releases made recently), put a comment in the issue
   * IRC channels such as ``#ansible-community``, ``#ansible-devel``, and specific ones
-  * Mailing lists
+  * mailing lists
-  * Collection pinboards, issues, and GitHub discussions in corresponding repositories
+  * collection pinboards, issues, and GitHub discussions in corresponding repositories
   * quarterly contributor summits
   * Ansible fests and local meetups